 Letters of Recommendation Required | 3 |

 For admission to graduate work, the department does not require a specific undergraduate major.
 However, it is preferred that applicants have completed approximately 18 credits in courses that provide a relevant foundation for further study in educational psychology.
 Neither certification as a teacher nor teaching experience is required.
-An undergraduate grade point average of at least 3.0 (4.0 basis) based on the last 60 semester hours of undergraduate coursework is requisite.
-Also essential are a statement of purpose, Graduate Record Exam (GRE) scores, and three letters of recommendation.
+An undergraduate grade point average of at least 3.0 (4.0 basis) based on the last 60 semester hours of undergraduate coursework is required.
+A statement of purpose is also required.

 Graduate School Resources